awsom82/happyscrape/README.md

 Notice, there no specific path for JSON.
 The application will detect an input type of file by a mime-type header, or if it lacks that info.
 It will try to detect that by file signature [MIME Sniffing](https://mimesniff.spec.whatwg.org)

 ### Configuration
-You can just type `./happyscrape --help` to get help message.
+You can just type `./happyscrape -h` to get help message.
 ```
 Usage of ./happyscrape: